thephpleague/csv/docs/9.0/upgrading.md

 #### Reader::fetchAll, Reader::fetch, Reader::each

-Theses methods are removed because the `Reader` and the `ResultSet` implements the `IteratorAggregate` interface
+These methods are removed because the `Reader` and the `ResultSet` implements the `IteratorAggregate` interface.

 Before: